ydluo/qdyn/docs/index.md

 ### Funding

-The development of QDYN has been supported by the US National Science Foundation, the Southern California Earthquake Center, Japan’s Nuclear Regulation Authority (formerly Japan Nuclear Energy Safety Organization), and the European Research Council, and the French National Research Agency (UCAJEDI Investments in the Future project ANR-15-IDEX-01).
+The development of QDYN has been supported by the US National Science Foundation, the Southern California Earthquake Center, Japan’s Nuclear Regulation Authority (formerly Japan Nuclear Energy Safety Organization), and the European Research Council, and the French National Research Agency (UCA<sup>JEDI</sup> Investments in the Future project ANR-15-IDEX-01).